 The buses are located near the Express Bank, which you can find by turning left from once you’ve exited from the Didube metro station.
 If you have trouble locating the bus, most drivers will assist you and point you in the right direction.

 The bus can drop you along the main drag in Borjomi near the tourist information centre or at the bus station a little further down the road.
 Just get off where it is most convenient to get to your accommodation.
 There are usually numerous taxis at the central bus station should you not want to walk to your guesthouse or hotel.

 If you are willing to sacrifice the flexibility allowed by taking the marshrutka from Tbilisi to Borjomi to take advantage of a bit more legroom, then there is the option to take the Tbilisi to Borjomi train.

 The train leaves from Tbilisi Central Station (near Station Square metro) at 6:40 AM and 4:15 PM.
 Tickets cost approximately 10 GEL and the journey will take about 4 hours.
 This can be a good option if you’re not operating on a tight schedule for your Georgia itinerary or if you enjoy travelling by Soviet-style trains.

 The Borjomi railway station is located a few kilometres from the city centre, so it is generally necessary to take a taxi from there to your accommodation.
 Expect it to cost about 3 GEL to get to the centre from the train station.

 Tbilisi to Borjomi by Taxi

-If you neither the bus nor the train tickle your fancy when it comes to travelling from Tbilisi, then it is possible to get there by taxi as well.
+If neither the bus nor the train tickles your fancy when it comes to travelling from Tbilisi, then it is possible to get there by taxi as well.
 However, this is going to be the most expensive of options.